|

 or the local organisers just cannot afford to buy or hire

+computers or ship them around the country, even PCs.
 The CoP equipment cannot be set up the morning before the

 competition.
 Someone has to come in at least one day earlier